DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 - Current state: Publicly accessible pages today include the home page (`/`), the collection page (`/collections/all`), and individual product pages for Headspace Elevate, JennaBoo, and Whispering Roots (product pages still show price/variants/Add to cart unless hidden via admin).
 There is also an Our Process page (`/pages/our-process`) describing sourcing, formulation, testing, and packaging; a contact page (`/pages/contact`) with a multi-field form; a FAQs page (`/pages/faqs`); a Certificates of Analysis (COAs) page (`/pages/certificates-of-analysis-coas`) linking to PDF COAs; and Shopify policy pages (privacy policy, refund policy, shipping policy, terms of service).
 There is also a data-sharing opt-out page (`/pages/data-sharing-opt-out`).
 The Track123 app page (`/apps/track123`) still exists but is no longer linked from the footer menus.
 - Current state: The planned About Us page (`/pages/about-us`) and a combined Shipping &amp; Returns page both return a 404 (“OPS!
 We can’t find what you’re looking for here”) with a “Back to home” button.
 There is currently no Wholesale page.
 The Compliance &amp; Legal link loads a page that contains only the standard footer—no legal or compliance content is provided.
 Collection/search/featured product surfaces now show wholesale CTAs instead of retail purchase buttons, but product pages remain retail until admin hides them.
 - Current state: Without Shopify admin access we cannot verify hidden draft pages, theme section names/settings (e.g., header section names), or toggle cart/search icons.
 We note where admin confirmation may be needed.
 - Current state: The header shows the logo and the wholesale-focused menu; search/account/cart icons are removed and the “Log in” menu link remains.
+The homepage logo banner section is disabled so the topo hero is the topmost section.
 Pages include an announcement bar repeating “Expertly crafted blends for a • refined experience”.
 Most pages end with a four-column footer listing wholesale-focused Customer Care links (About Us, Contact Us, Compliance &amp; Legal, FAQs, Your privacy choices, COAs / Lab Reports, Our Process), policy links (Privacy, Refund, Shipping, Terms of Service), and a newsletter subscription form (“Be the first to know the latest releases, news, collaborations, exclusives and offers!”).
 Payment icons are removed.
 A second subscribe form labelled “SUBSCRIBE TO OUR EMAILS” also appears near the bottom of the home page.

 # 1 Home page redesign